ramyab90/nordcloud_assessment/documentation.md

 o	Business continuity:
 Azure SQL is a PaaS service and it incorporate load balancing and high availability as a built-in feature.
 Microsoft offers 99.9% of availability with Azure SQL servers.

+## Azure Monitor:

+When it comes to monitoring the platform, Azure Monitor plays a key role by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

+o	WebApps:
+As customer wants to monitor the application, I have configure application insights fopr WebApps detects application anomalies such as poor performance and failures, and sends telemetry to the Azure portal.

+o	SQL Monitoring:
+SQL servers will send the telemetry data to Azure monitor and it will be processed as dashboard/alerts.

+o	Log Analytics:
+It is the key component of Azure monitor as it collects logs from resources and help Developers and administrators can review health, performance, and usage information.

+## Infrastructure Deployment

+Developed the ARM templates to deploy the following resources.
+Refer the ARM templates along with this documentation. o	WebApps o	Virtual Network o	SQL Server o	SQL Database o	App Service Environment
+Note: I have not created ARM templates for application gateway and azure monitor as it requires additional backend configurations.
+But it is possible in the production scenarios.
+Apart from ARM templates, I created the following PowerShell scripts:

+1)	DeployResources.ps1
+PowerShell script to deploy multiple resources using ARM templates

+2)	GroupResources.ps1
+PowerShell script to group the Azure resources based on the tags.
+It will help for cost analysis and resource tagging.